How Do I Set Up House Utilities When I Move?

 What other stuff should I update when I move?

-Utilities aren't all you need to update when you move.
+Utilities aren't the only things you need to update when you move.
 Our change of address checklist walks you through who to notify when you change your address, and our guide to updating your license and registration informs you of the DMV process for moving to a new state.

 Electricity and gas